Airbus A321neo: Design

-The A321neo is a narrow-body (single aisle) aircraft with a retractable tricycle landing gear, powered by two wing pylon-mounted turbofan engines.
+The A321neo is a narrow-body aircraft with a retractable tricycle landing gear, powered by two wing pylon-mounted turbofan engines.
 It is a low-wing cantilever monoplane with a conventional tail unit having a single vertical stabiliser and rudder.
 Changes from the A321ceo includes a new engine and extended fuselage fuel tanks.
-Improvements from the A320neo included increased wing loading and structural strengthening, most notably of all a stretched fuselage.
+(Note: Details listed on Airbus A320 Family Facts and Figures June 2026 page 3).